SAE Foundation to Host Detroit Leaders to Address STEM Crisis

 Since its inception in 1976, the GM Foundation has donated hundreds of millions of dollars to American charities, educational organizations and to disaster relief efforts worldwide.
 The GM Foundation focuses on supporting Education, Health and Human Services, the Environment and Community Development initiatives, mainly in the communities where GM operates.
 Funding of the GM Foundation comes solely from GM.
 The last contribution to the GM Foundation was made in 2001.
 For more information, visit www.gm.com/gmfoundation.

 SAE International’s A World In Motion® (AWIM) is a teacher-administered, industry volunteer-assisted program that brings science, technology, engineering and math (STEM) education to life in the classroom for students in kindergarten through grade 12.
 Benchmarked to the national standards, AWIM incorporates the laws of physics, motion, flight and electronics into age-appropriate hands on activities that reinforce classroom STEM curriculum.
-To learn more about AWIM, visit www.awim.org.
+Learn more about SAE’s AWIM PreK-8 STEM curriculum.

 About F1 in Schools